marcosatti/orbum/README.md

 ## Current status

 Status as of 2018/08/06:
-- Primary focus for now is on the GIF/VU's/VIF.
+- Primary focus for now is on the GIF/VIF.
-- Work started on the VIFs and VUs, mostly just implementing instructions left.
 - Work started on the SPU2 (DMA and IOP communication done, sound generation still to be done).
 - Work started on the SIO/SIO2 (controllers and MC's), IOP communication done.
 - No work done yet on the IPU and GSCore.